bernhardAxonIvy/doc/source/engine-guide/configuration/users/index.rst

 which security system the application must live:

 * **Internal Security System**:
-  Used to manage the users directly on the |ivy-engine|.
+  Used to manage the users directly on the Axon Ivy Engine.
 There is only one Internal Security System, which is called Ivy Security System.
 No further settings are available for this Security System.
 This is also the default Security System for application which has no security system defined.